AjayTaneja/AjayTaneja.github.io/README.md

 - <a href="https://play.google.com/store/apps/details?id=oosc.bihar.com.bihargovt">https://play.google.com/store/apps/details?id=oosc.bihar.com.bihargovt</a>

 <p>
-<strong>About:</strong>
+<strong>About:</strong><br />
-* Android App for Bihar state govt for tracking the information of children and women about their education whether they are studying and upto what level.
+* Android App for Bihar state govt for tracking the information of children and women about their education whether they are studying and upto what level. <br />
-* Once logged in, this app even works offline so that data collection in remote areas can be done without any hassle.
+* Once logged in, this app even works offline so that data collection in remote areas can be done without any hassle. <br />
 </p>